-How To Trim Stubble
+How To Trim Beard Stubble

-- Trim in multiple passes once at the desired length to ensure consistency and catch missed spots.
+- Trim in multiple passes until arriving at the desired length to ensure consistency.

 The French appropriately call stubble “la barbe de trois jours” or the three-day beard.
 A flawlessly unkempt 5 o’clock shadow is around 1/8th of an inch (3 mm) in length.
 This usually represents 3 or 4 days of the average man’s hair growth.

-Men with thick and fast hair growth may like to oscillate between clean shaven and stubble.
+Men with thick and fast hair growth may like to oscillate between clean-shaven and stubble.
 However, beard trimmers or at least clippers with a number 1 guard are essential for stubble management.
 For perfectly-sculpted stubble, consider growing a beard for at least one week, which allows any patchier areas to fill out.